 Hi, my name is Natalie Dewhurst, I am a mum to 4 boys.
 I was born and grew up in the South of Manchester where I met my husband.
 We made the big decision in 2014 to move our family to Northern Ireland.

 Special needs has been about of our lives ever since my eldest son was born in 2008.
 He wasn’t hitting the milestones set, not crawling and walking at the age expected and had a speech delay.
 We attended a number of appointments including physiotherapy and speech and language therapy.
 He walked his first steps at 18 months old.
 He caught up by quite a lot in the first 2 years of primary school.
-Currently he is going through the process of autism assessment and is in secondary school.
+He was diagnosed with Autism before he turned 13.

 My second son was very different in the way he hit all his physical milestones up to 18 months old and then it seemed he stopped.
 Again, he started on the road of appointments, when we moved we took him out of the system of appointments in Manchester and into the system of appointments in Northern Ireland.

 My third son also has learning difficulties and a severe speech delay to name a few things and is currently in a main stream school where he needs extra support.
-He has a full time classroom assistant and is going through autism assessment.
+He has a full time classroom assistant and was diagnosed with Autism.

 As you can see, I have four very different children with different requirements of education and support.
-They are why I started My Incredible Life.
+They are why I started My Incredible Life International CIC.
 I’m more than a mum, I’m a carer, an advocate and so much more.
 This is My Incredible Life supporting mums, dads, carers, disabilities, mental health and most importantly, supporting you.